History, tourist information, and nearby accommodation

 An even more striking contrast to the fashionable rooms above stairs is the House Carpenter's Shop below stairs, where the carpenter and his apprentice would repair furniture, window frames, and maintain the household fittings.

 The house stands on the Tamar Estuary, with wonderful views across parkland and the estuary itself, and a classic view towards the Romanesque railway viaduct designed by Isambard Kingdom Brunel.
 When Lord St Germans sold land to Brunel's Great Western Railway the contract stipulated that a station had to be built for the village and that Lord St Germans had the right to stop any train.
 This right was retained until the railway was nationalised in 1947.

-The gardens feature camelia, rhodedendrons, and azaleas, and are particularly ebjoyable in Spring, when the early bulbs are in bloom.
-In the garden is a picturesque 18th century thatched boathouse.
+The gardens feature camellia, rhododendrons, and azaleas, and are particularly enjoyable in spring, when the early bulbs are in bloom.
+In the garden is a picturesque 18th-century thatched boathouse.
 The Boat House served as a working dock until the arrival of the railway in the 1860s made it redundant.
 Before the railway came to Port Eliot staff would have to undertake regular boat trips to Plymouth for household supplies.

 Look for the Orangery, built in the 1840s, looking over a formal garden bounded by tall hedges.
 Another popular area of the garden is the Rhododendron Garden, laid out at the end of the 19th century, with winding pathways through glades of colourful blossoms.
 Other garden features include Edwardian summerhouses, fountains, and ornamental ponds.
 Children and adults will enjoy a secret maze.

 Most photos are available for licensing, please contact Britain Express image library.